-Some of OPEC’s most prominent members, including Saudi Arabia, have indicated in early May that they may extend the current production cuts agreement by six months to include some non-members, like Russia,.
+Leading members of OPEC including Saudi Arabia have indicated in early May that they are likely to extend the current production cuts agreement at their May meeting, including some non-members like Russia, by six months.
 These statements come amid renewed weakness in crude oil prices, as production cuts failed to reduce inventories as rapidly as had been expected.
-The steep rise in US production since it bottomed out in September 2016 has added to stubbornly high inventories.
-Forward hedging by US producers, however, may help to sustain the growth from the second and third quarters of 2016, based on the earlier surge in prices from December to February on the initial optimism about the OPEC cuts.
+The sharp rise in US production since it bottomed out in September 2016 has contributed to stubbornly high inventories, even as forward hedging by US producers will help to sustain the growth in the second half of 2017, based on the earlier surge in prices from December to February on the initial optimism about the OPEC cuts.
 Extension into the second half of 2017 will see a sustained drawdown in inventories as refiner demand rises seasonally, and should bring global inventories back close to the normal range by the end of 2017, even with the strong US production growth.
 This should result in a gradual rise in prices toward the mid-US$50s for WTI, though market sentiment will be restrained by the US growth and concerns about a potential return to oversupply when the cuts unwind.

-Despite some speculation about deeper cuts, the leading members of OPEC are unlikely to undertake such a shortsighted move, which could result in short-term price increases but stimulate further US growth, producing a lasting loss of market share.
-Compliance may also begin to decline, as some participants, including Russia, will have a lesser incentive once a Saudi signoff on an extension is secured.
+Despite some speculation about deeper cuts, the leading members of OPEC are not likely to undertake such a shortsighted move, which would raise short-term prices but stimulate even more US growth and produce a lasting loss of market share.
+Compliance may also begin to weaken, as some participants including Russia will have less of an incentive once they secure a Saudi signoff on an extension.

 – Greg Priddy, Director, O&G, Eurasia Group*